- Teaching and Learning

 - How do I change assignment group weights in the Gradebook?

-- Upload Final Grades to JoeSS
+- Uploading Grades from Canvas to JoeSS

 Groups in Canvas are one way in which to organize students.
 Groups have certain interactive capabilities that individual students do not, though you can always create a Group that only has one student.